TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-management-console-config.md

 nano config.cfg
 ```

-In the config.cfg paste except replacing rfinf.link with your actual domain:
+In the config.cfg paste except replacing rfinf.link with your actual domain and the ip's with your external ip's of your network:

 ```